Eric's Place Theatre

 The Trans-Lux Theatre opened on December 31, 1934, as a newsreel theatre.
 Thomas Lamb designed the theatre in an Art Deco style.
 It had 500 seats, and for the first time in Philadelphia, rear projection from behind the screen.

 The theatre closed from March 8 to March 17, 1965, for refurbishing to the plans of architect Drew Eberson.
 The front was remodeled in Italian marble and a new outside box office.
 New lobby furniture and new light fixtures were installed.
 Red carpet was added.
 The walls were covered with white and gold fabric.
 The ceiling was given a blue and white star effect.
-The Road Show presentation of “This Magnificent Men in Their Flying Machines or How I Flew from London to Paris in 25 hours 11 minutes”(1965) was here.
+The Road Show presentation of “Those Magnificent Men in Their Flying Machines or How I Flew from London to Paris in 25 hours 11 minutes”(1965) was here.

 The Sameric Corp. acquired the theatre and renamed it Eric’s Place Theatre.
 In 1970, Philadelphia theatre architect William H. Lee, a year before his death, remodeled the theatre.
 The exterior was given a 1970’s Art Deco Revival look, though simple in comparison to the exquisite original facade.
 “Star Wars” played here for almost six months in 1977.

 Eric’s Place Theatre closed in 1993 and was vacant until 2006, when it reopened as a shoe store, Finish Line, which departed this location in 2016.

 Just login to your account and subscribe to this theater.